calband/calchart-redesign-old/calchart/templates/wiki/editing-continuities.md

 When in this context, a panel is displayed, containing a tab for each dot type.
 Clicking on a tab will display the continuities for that dot type.
 Use the dropdown in the panel to add a continuity for the selected dot type.
 The dropdown also features a search bar to quickly filter the list of continuities.

 To edit a continuity, click the <i class="icon-pencil"></i> icon, which will display a popup containing properties for that specific continuity.
+Every continuity has the following fields in the popup:

+- **Step type**: The type of marching for movements in this continuity, overriding the step type of the stuntsheet.
+- **Beats per step**: The number of beats per step for this continuity, overriding the number of beats per step for the stuntsheet.
+- **Custom continuity text**: Every continuity renders a default message for poopsheets.
+Use this textbox to change the message that should be rendered for the continuity.

 To remove a continuity from a dot type, click the <i class="icon-times"></i> icon.